lionturtle99/Better-Merch_Roller-Skate-e-Commerce/README.md

 * _Integrate ThreeJS somehow_

 ###### MVP
+* _Sleek and professional UI_
-_React front end and C# backend e-commerce application.
-Users should be able to search a database for items like t-shirts, hats etc and view item details._
+* _Users should be able to search a database for items like t-shirts, hats etc, view item details and buy items via shopify_

 ##### Stretch Goals
 * _3D landing page for that wow factor_
+* _Use Authentication and Authorization for artists to add items_
-* _use Printful API to add customizable t-shirt functionality_
+* _Printful API to add customizable t-shirt functionality_
-* _use Shopify to add secure e-commerce so users can actually buy items_
+* _Use Printful or another API to design your own skates based on multiple frames and then render those skates in a 3D environment_